The history of Giovanni & Caterina Oliveri

 Giovanni Oliveri (Far Right)

 The Second World War broke out and Giuseppe ("pop") was conscripted into the Italian Armed forces.
-During his military service in North Africa he and his fellow servicemen surrendered to the British and Australian forces.
+During his military service in North Africa, he and his fellow servicemen surrendered to the British and Australian forces in 1941 at the Battle of Amba Alagi.
 Becoming a Prisoner of War, he was transferred from camp to camp and fortunately ended up here in Australia.
 The War ended, and Giuseppe was released with the Australian Government offering him an opportunity to stay in Australia and bring his family here.
 He embraced his good fortune and immediately sent for his family.
 His wife and three of the four children arrived in Sydney in 1949 with Giovanni remaining in Italy to complete his compulsory military service.
 Giovanni was reunited with his family in 1951.
 The family was fortunate to be given shelter by relatives and friends until they could purchase a small market garden in Allambie Road, Edensor Park, NSW.
 Here they all lived and worked the small farm to make ends meet while looking for whatever employment they could find.

 Giovanni and his brothers were always eager to seek new opportunities and when the local bus operator, wanted to rid himself of one of his unprofitable bus services, Route 41 – Green Valley to/from Liverpool Station, the matriarch of the family "Nonna Mela" had a vision to take on the ailing services and turn it into an opportunity.
 Again, with the help of family and friends, they purchased the service in November of 1954, which included one bus and the License for the Route 41 for the princely sum of £5000.